thesoul214/typescript-cheatsheet/README.md

 const [state, setState]: [S: Dispatch<SetStateAction<S>>] = useState<S>(initialState);
 ```

 Obviously, option number 3 is borderline overkill.
 Option number 2 is easily the most readable of the three and will be the most commonly typed expression you might come across.
-Let's have a look a more practical example of a hero slider component by building up its initial settings:
+Let"s have a look a more practical example of a hero slider component by building up its initial settings:

 ```tsx
   interface ISettings {